Leo Kirch: Life

-Even during this decade there were reports of the group being on the edge of insolvency.
+Even during this decade there were reports that the group was on the brink of insolvency.
 His large investments in sports broadcasting rights and in pay television were major reasons.
 In other countries of Europe pay television could be operated profitably, because there were few freely receivable channels.
-Many programs also aired on Premiere at the same time that they aired on terrestrial television.
+Many programs aired on Premiere, however, at the same time that they aired on terrestrial television.
 This resulted in an investment of some €3 billion for only 2.4 million subscribers.
-Combined with the fact that many of the packages were more expensive than similar packages available, the decoder was easy to crack, resulting in large amounts of piracy.
+In addition, the fact that many of Premiere's packages were more expensive than similar packages available, combined with the ease with which the decoder could be cracked, led to large amounts of piracy.

 In 2002 these difficulties came to a head and KirchMedia declared itself insolvent on April 8.
-Kirch himself withdrew itself from the enterprise, but kept up participation in the Swiss arms on his business, transferring sports broadcasting rights to the subsidiary.
+Kirch himself withdrew from the enterprise, but kept up participation in the Swiss arms of his business, transferring sports broadcasting rights to the subsidiary.
 The insolvency represents the largest insolvency of an enterprise in German postwar history.
 The next month Kirch sued Deutsche Bank for €100m, claiming that they had questioned the status of the group and disclosed confidential business information in the process.

 It was not until 2021 that it became known that Leo Kirch had put together an art collection of around eighty paintings since the 1950s, including Claude Monet, Emil Nolde, Karl Schmidt-Rottluff, Lyonel Feininger, Franz Marc, Amedeo Modigliani, Gustav Klimt and Egon Schiele.
 This art collection is stored in a depot in Munich.

 Kirch and Kohl

 Leo Kirch and former Chancellor of Germany Helmut Kohl were on friendly terms for decades.
-Kirch was always accused of preferential coverage and advertising.
-Kohl arranged the creation of commercial television as one of his first official acts as Chancellor in 1982; this allowed Kirch to own a TV station and sports broadcasting rights.
-During the 1999 CDU contributions scandal, it was revealed that Kirch had donated six million DM to the CDU during Helmut Kohl's tenure as chancellor.
+Kirch was often accused of providing Kohl and the CDU with preferential coverage and advertising.
+Kohl, for his part, arranged the creation of commercial television as one of his first official acts as Chancellor in 1982; this allowed Kirch to own a TV station and sports broadcasting rights.

+During the 1999 CDU contributions scandal, it surfaced that Kirch had donated six million DM to the CDU during Helmut Kohl's tenure as chancellor.
 In addition, Kohl, along with various other CDU/CSU politicians, was revealed to be an adviser to the firm during the insolvency process.